berops/claudie/docs/docs-guides/deployment-workflow.md

 mike set-default <version>
 ```

-## Deploy docs from some older GitHub tags
+## Deploy docs manually from some older GitHub tags

 - Checkout to the desired tag